mbrand12/t10/DEVCORE.md

 committing.

 I decided to use [git workflow] since I don't have any idea how to organize my project with git, and it really serves as a good guideline.
+Because I had many branches and was not really that much organized in where I commit what it proved as a good exercise to fix and move things.

 ## Conclusion